Jane, Chair and Founder of SEDS

 Monica is the SEDS’ HR Administrator.
 She lives in Horsham with partner, adult daughter and cat.
 Has had a long career in HR as a manager and business partner, in both public and private sectors.
 Has also worked as a complementary therapist in Crawley for 15 years.

-Monica feels an affinity to people with EDS and HSDs as she understands some of the conditions and in particular the symptoms they live with so is keen to raise the profile of SEDS and to support its
+Monica feels an affinity to people with EDS and HSDs as she understands some of the conditions and in particular the symptoms they live with so is keen to raise the profile of SEDS and to support members.

 She enjoys walking in the Sussex countryside.